-During the 2020 Dying Matters Awareness Week, a new Compassionate Communities website was launched as part of a local project at The Peninsula Practice (Alderton, Aldeburgh, Orford and the surrounding areas), to support living life fully before we die, providing companions for people and families affected by life-limiting illness, and starting conversations about end of life.
+A new Compassionate Communities website was launched as part of a local project at The Peninsula Practice (Alderton, Aldeburgh, Orford and the surrounding areas).
+Compassionate Companions support living life fully before we die, providing companions for people and families affected by life-limiting illness, and starting conversations about end of life.

-Dr Lindsey Crockett, senior partner at the Peninsula Practice and the Ipswich and East Suffolk Clinical Commissioning Group’s end of life care lead said:
+Dr Lindsey Crockett, senior partner at the Peninsula Practice said:

 “The intention of Compassionate Communities is to empower our local community so that, through kindness and compassion, we can give people at the end of their life, and their families the support they need.

 “Death is a part of life and something that no-one can prevent.
 Yet, conversations about death can be difficult.
 For the dying person it can leave them frustrated that they are leaving things undone and for the family members left behind it can create stress and accentuate the feelings of grief.

 “But by talking early, openly and honestly, hopefully a good death can be achieved.”

 The website includes advice on how to make it easier to have difficult conversations about death and dying, so that people are better informed and able to make the right choices and decisions.
 There are suggestions on how to start a conversation and what topics to cover, with plenty of resources to help someone set out their wishes: